Thank you for your interest.

 Lindsey Hammond is Restore Justice’s Policy Director.
 She leads the organization’s policy development and advocacy focused on sentencing reform for youth and emerging adults serving extreme sentences.
 Lindsey brings more than 17 years of nonprofit experience to Restore Justice.
 Most recently, she worked as the Associate Director of State Policy at Community Renewal Society, specializing in criminal legal reform and restoring rights and opportunities for people with criminal records.
 Lindsey has worked with coalitions to successfully pass bills to end wealth-based detention in Illinois, protect survivors of human trafficking, and increase employment and housing opportunities for people with records, including legislation that led to the most expansive sealing of felony records in the nation.
 Lindsey serves on the Illinois Reentry Council.
 She is passionate about mobilizing people to engage in policy and advocacy.
 Lindsey is a United Church of Christ minister and holds degrees from Vanderbilt University and Rhodes College.

-Nelson Morris is Restore Justice’s Program Associate.
+Nelson Morris is Restore Justice’s Development Manager.
 He first joined our team as the Future Leaders Apprentice.
 Nelson returned home in August 2020 after serving 29 years and three weeks in the Illinois Department of Corrections for a conviction at the age of 17.
 Originally serving life without parole, Nelson received a new sentence after the Supreme Court’s Miller decision.

 As the only organization in Illinois specifically working to address issues faced by youth serving life or de-facto life sentences, Restore Justice created the Future Leaders Apprenticeship Program (FLAP).
 FLAP provides returning citizens who have a deep commitment to social justice with a unique opportunity to turn their skills and passions for social good into new, tangible leadership opportunities.